tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

     plugins:
       enabled:

-  Please consult docs/plugins.md for more details on the configuring the various plugins.
+  Please consult the `plugins docs`_ for more details on the configuring the various plugins.

+.. _plugins docs : plugins.html